The Saint John’s Bible: Illuminating the Word of God in Minnesota

 See how the manuscript was created

-While some pages on exhibit, like that with the lemur or those from Psalms, address techniques used to create the manuscript, exhibits specifically related to the bible’s creation include more detail.
+While some pages on exhibit, like those with the lemur or those from Psalms, address techniques used to create the manuscript, exhibits specifically related to the Bible’s creation include more detail.
 Photos, videos, and objects on display explain each step taken to plan for and create the manuscript.
 It also introduces visitors to the team who worked with Jackson in Wales to make this a reality.

 Stencils, like the one shown here, were used to provide consistent designs that could be repeated across multiple pages.